Dibyendu-21/Virtual-Billboard/README.md

 ![Mask on Target Image](Intermediate%20_Output/Inverted_filled_mask_on_target_image.png?raw=true)
 * Use cv2.bitwise_or() function to superimpose the virtual image on the ROI of the target image.
 ![Final Output](/Warped_Images/Final_Warped_Image.png?raw=true)

+## Note: The perspective transformation depends upon the order of the selection of coordinates during mouse call back, which in turns impact the final orientation of the warped image.
+The reason being the homography is calculated based upon the two set of points from the source and target image.
+Any deviation from the order of points between the source and target image produces a differnt homography matrix which results in a differnt perspective.